 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-In fact, using the wrong types of wood can be disastrous and possibly ruin your ribs.
+In fact, using the wrong types of wood can affect your flavor and possibly affect the flavor of your ribs negatively.
 In this post we’ll give you a complete overview of the best wood for smoking ribs, along with which woods to avoid when smoking ribs.

 One thing to keep in mind with ribs is that they are typically packed with flavor and have a rub, BBQ sauce, or some combination thereof on the finished product.
-With that in mind, the best wood for smoking ribs have stronger flavor to stand up to and compliment the other flavors that are in ribs.
+With that in mind, the best wood for your ribs should stand up to and compliment the other flavors that are in ribs.

 Best Wood For Smoking Ribs

 I like to “rank” the best wood for smoking ribs is to put them into tiers.
 Flavor is subjective by nature, but there are some types of wood that will objectively be a better fit for smoking ribs.

 The woods in each tier are comparable to one another and equally as effective as one another at smoking ribs.
 You just may prefer one flavor to another within that tier as your personal preference.

 Tier 1: Use These Any Time (Beef or Pork Ribs)

 When it comes to ribs, or any flavor rich meat for that matter, hickory is a fantastic choice.
 Hickory is most commonly found in southern and midwestern states.
 Flavor wise, it gives sweet and savory notes – some say that hickory flavoring reminds them of bacon.

 One thing to keep in mind with hickory is that the smoke hickory wood produces is pretty strong.
 When it comes to ribs, that’s a good thing but you most definitely need to be careful to not use too much wood when you smoke, or you’ll risk over doing it and ending up with bitter ribs.